-Many popular web browsers, such as Chrome, Firefox, or Opera have inbuilt private browsers for people looking to surf the web anonymously and avoid being tracked online.
+Many popular web browsers, such as Chrome, Firefox, Microsoft Edge or Opera have inbuilt private browsers for people looking to surf the web anonymously and avoid being tracked online.
 Yet while these private browsers have some benefits, they are also seriously limited when it comes to ensuring your online privacy and security.

-Private browsing mode on Chrome, Firefox, Opera and more
+Private browsing mode on Chrome, Firefox, Opera & Microsoft Edge

 While inbuilt private browsers can’t ensure your anonymity online, they do have some limited uses:

-- Private browsers stop your browsing history being recorded on your device - useful when buying gifts for nosey spouses.
+- They're useful when buying gifts for nosey spouses.

 - You can also use private browsing mode to log into multiple accounts of a certain service simultaneously.

 Essentially, if you are looking to hide your browsing history on a shared computer or want to conduct some ‘clean’ Google searches then it is fine to use private browsing mode.

-- Google Chrome: To enable Chrome’s ‘Incognito Mode’ press Ctrl+Shift+N or select ‘New incognito window’ from the File menu.
+Google Chrome: To enable Chrome’s ‘Incognito Mode’ press Ctrl+Shift+N or select ‘New incognito window’ from the File menu.

-- Opera: To open a private window on Opera press Ctrl+Shift+N or choose ‘New Private Tab’ from the Tabs and Windows menu.
+Opera: To open a private window on Opera press Ctrl+Shift+N or choose ‘New Private Tab’ from the Tabs and Windows menu.

-- Internet Explorer: To enable Internet Explorer’s ‘InPrivate Browsing’ press Ctrl+Shift+P or select ‘InPrivate Browsing’ from the Tools menu.
+Microsoft Edge: To enable Microsoft Edge’s ‘InPrivate Browsing’ press Ctrl+Shift+P or select ‘New InPrivate Window' from the Settings menu.

-- Safari: To open a private browsing window on Safari press Command+Shift+N or select ‘New Private Window’ under the File menu.
+Safari: To open a private browsing window on Safari press Command+Shift+N or select ‘New Private Window’ under the File menu.

 The limitations of private browsers

 This means that your ISP, employer, school or government can still track what you do online.
 If you want to browse privately completely, you will need a quality VPN service.

-Private Browsing with a VPN
+Get total private browsing with a VPN

 How to download a VPN for private browsing

-If you want to browse the web privately and without restriction then check out ZenMate's VPN.
+If you want to browse the web privately and without restriction, then check out ZenMate's VPN.
 To download and setup your VPN is super easy: